open-make/openmakewebsite/content/blog/2024-05-22-sound/index.en.md

 It's pretty much organic and defined in the long term, so a slow pace fits our objectives.

+It's pretty much organic and defined in the long term, so a slow pace fits our objectives.

 {{< /expand >}}
 {{< card2 "Core team and community">}}